 Relation to University: Many students, in whatever field of study, need additional support as they learn to write clearly and effectively in an academic environment.
 Writing Center programs help students succeed and stay at the university, and thus are part of our retention efforts.
 Students at all levels of achievement work with the Center.
-Graduate students also receive help from the Graduate Tutor housed in the Writing Center.

-Services Provided: Last year Writing Center tutors had nearly 3000 visits from students in nearly 300 different classes on campus, from all colleges.
-The Writing Center Computer Lab had over 3000 visits, which averages out to 101 visits per week.
+Services Provided: Last year Writing Center tutors had over 3000 visits from students in over 300 different classes on campus, from all colleges.
+The Writing Center Computer Lab had over 6000 visits, which averages out to 250 visits per week.
 The coordinators of the Writing-Across-the-Curriculum Program impacted students when working with faculty on assignment design.
-Total student contacts, then, would be in excess of 6000.
+Total student contacts, then, would be in excess of 9000.
 The Writing Center continues to play a pivotal role in the enhancement of the writing abilities of MSU undergraduate and graduate students and in the development of writing intensive courses across campus.
-In addition, this year sees the expansion of the Writing Center into the library, where the Writing Center at the Library offers students enhanced opportunities to work with a professional tutor in areas of essay and research design and production.
-The new tutor at the library is funded by the English Department, with the Library supplying space and computers.
+In addition, the Writing Center has a satellite office in the library, where the Writing Center at the Library offers students enhanced opportunities to work with a professional tutor in areas of essay and research design and production.
+The tutor at the library is funded by the English Department, with the Library supplying space and computers.

-D epartme ntal Base e Budget : Overvie N Department Office of Tr ibal Service es Executive Provost Index 415851 Base Budgets 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 67,126 68,280 63,976 64,325 65,938 67,764 73,870 74,855 78,616 0 0
+D epartme ntal Base e Budget : Overviev N Department Office of Tri ibal Service es Executive Provost Index 415851 Program 04 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 68,280 63,976 64,325 65,938 67,764 73,870 74,855 78,616 0 0 0